mrunal-create/QuestionAnsweringSearchEngine-Information-Retreival-/README.md

 Flask folder contains module1.py which has the backend code.
 There are two html files. one.html and two.html

-Data-> There are two Pdf files IRC and Morth
+Data-> There is Pdf files IRC

 Index12.py-
 1]Individual pdf files are converted to jpg images using online converted.Then saved in the computer.